MengYuan-UW/MengYuan-UW.github.io/index.md

 ## About Me

-- I am currently a postdoctoral fellow working with [Dr. Changbao Wu](http://sas.uwaterloo.ca/~cbwu/) and [Dr. Pengfei Li](http://sas.uwaterloo.ca/~p4li/index.html) at University of Waterloo.
+- I am currently a postdoctoral fellow working with [Dr. Changbao Wu](http://sas.uwaterloo.ca/~cbwu/) and [Dr. Pengfei Li](http://sas.uwaterloo.ca/~p4li/index.html) at the University of Waterloo.
-- I received my Ph.D. degree in Statistics at University of Waterloo under the supervision of [Dr. Changbao Wu](http://sas.uwaterloo.ca/~cbwu/) and [Dr. Pengfei Li](http://sas.uwaterloo.ca/~p4li/index.html).
+- I received my Ph.D. degree in Statistics at the University of Waterloo under the supervision of [Dr. Changbao Wu](http://sas.uwaterloo.ca/~cbwu/) and [Dr. Pengfei Li](http://sas.uwaterloo.ca/~p4li/index.html).
-- I obtained my MMath in Statistics at University of Waterloo under the supervison of [Dr. Paul Marriott](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/paul-marriott) and my B.Es in Financial Statistics and Risk Management from Southwestern University of Finance and Economics.
+- I obtained my MMath in Statistics at the University of Waterloo under the supervison of [Dr. Paul Marriott](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/paul-marriott) and my BEc in Financial Statistics and Risk Management from Southwestern University of Finance and Economics.

 ## Research Interests

-Semiparametric inference; Empirical likelihood; Density ratio models; Semicontinuous data; data integration.
+Semiparametric inference; Empirical likelihood; Density ratio models; Semicontinuous data; Data integration; Nonprobability survery samples.

 ## Publications